ibm-cloud-docs/solution-tutorials/vpc-bm-vmware.hidden.md

 After vCenter and the base setup has been completed, you can create storage for your cluster based on your preference.

-Important.
-If you plan to use vSAN as your storage, you need to select a compatible bare metal server profile with local SSDs when ordering the server.
-{: important}

 1. OPTIONAL: [Provision vSAN storage cluster](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vsan#vpc-bm-vmware-vsan)
 2. OPTIONAL: [Provision NFS storage and attach to cluster](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nfs#vpc-bm-vmware-nfs)

-When using VPC subnets for your VMware Virtual Machines, follow these additional steps after your base VMware deployment to setup your VMware Virtual Machine networking:
+When using VPC subnets for your VMware Virtual Machines, follow these additional steps to setup your VMware Virtual Machine networking.

 1. [Provision VPC Subnets and configure Distributed Virtual Switch Portgroups for VMs](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-newvm#vpc-bm-vmware-newvm)
 2. [Provision VPC Public Gateways and Floating IPs for VMware Virtual Machines](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-pgwip#vpc-bm-vmware-pgwip)